What a Wonderful World: Eva Cassidy and Katie Melua version

 In 2007, Georgian-British singer-songwriter Katie Melua recorded a version of "What a Wonderful World" with American singer and guitarist Eva Cassidy, who had died in 1996.
 Recorded by Melua singing over the original Cassidy track, the duet was released in late 2007 as a charity single for the British Red Cross.
 Melua, who considers Cassidy one of her musical idols, had previously sung with Cassidy in this manner on Christmas Eve 2006, when she performed "Over the Rainbow" on the BBC One television program Duets Impossible with a videotape of Cassidy singing the song.
 This version of "What a Wonderful World" was available for purchase only at Tesco stores and on the Tesco Direct website.

 Upon its release, the single debuted at number 45 on the Scottish Singles Chart on the week of December 9, 2007.
 The next week, the song rose 44 positions to number one while also debuting at number one on the UK Singles Chart, giving both Cassidy and Melua their first number-one single in the United Kingdom.
-It also became the first UK number-one single available through only one retailer, with 97 percent of its weekly 56,114 sales coming from the physical CD format sold at Tesco.
-The song quickly dropped off the UK chart after peaking, spending only five weeks in the UK top 100.
-In Scotland, the song stayed in the top 100 for 11 weeks.
-The cover was also successful in Sweden, reaching number 19 in November 2008, and it became a minor hit in the Wallonia region of Belgium.
+It became the first UK number-one single to be available through only one retailer, with 97 percent of its weekly 56,114 sales coming from the physical CD format sold at Tesco.
+The song quickly descended the UK chart after peaking, spending five weeks in the UK top 100.
+The cover was also successful in Sweden, reaching number 19 in November 2008, and became a minor hit in the Wallonia region of Belgium.

 When the song reached number one in the UK, Melua thanked everyone who bought the single, saying, "Thank you to everyone who has shown such festive goodwill."
 The duet was later included on her 2008 compilation album The Katie Melua Collection.